NGUYEN-THANH-LUAN-github/farmstand/README.md

 from Web Dev Bootcamp by Colt Steele

-to learn CRUD, and handling express errors
+CRUD boilerplate with handling express errors